yixuan/en/_posts/2016-02-20-large-scale-eigen-and-svd-with-rarpack.md

 > In January 2016, I was honored to receive an "Honorable Mention" of the [John Chambers Award 2016](http://stat-computing.org/awards/jmc/).
-This small article was written for Tal Galili, the builder of [R-bloggers](http://www.r-bloggers.com/), who kindly invited me to write an introduction to the `rARPACK` package.
+This article was written for [R-bloggers](http://www.r-bloggers.com/), whose builder, Tal Galili, kindly invited me to write an introduction to the `rARPACK` package.

 # A Short Story of rARPACK